BabsBBG/project-citadel/README.md

 | Storage accounts should restrict network access | Citadel-Policy-NetworkAccess | No unrestricted network access |
 | Storage account public access should be disallowed | Citadel-Policy-StoragePublicAccess | No anonymous blob access |

-> All three policies evaluate to **Compliant** against the Citadel storage account — the environment was configured correctly from the start.
+> All three policies evaluate to **Compliant** against the Citadel storage account, the environment was configured correctly from the start.

 **Why Audit mode:** In production, start with Audit to gain visibility before switching to Deny.
 Jumping straight to Deny in a live environment can break existing non-compliant resources.
 <img width="749" height="62" alt="Policy assignments — all three citadel policies listed scoped to Citadel-rg" src="https://github.com/user-attachments/assets/4c1af717-80ea-4931-bbce-7ab1adc6ac5b" />